-There are, of course, special moments, inspiration and passion I have for assisting with couples is inspired by my ten-year marriage to my wife Yael.
-After years of our own relationship struggles and near break up(s), we sought help from several Imagotherapists and now we have become “practiced enough” in the skills that I also teach couples—that we trust the process immensely.
+There are special moments, inspiration and passion I have for assisting with couples that is deeply inspired by my eleven-year marriage to my wife Yael.
+After years of our own relationship struggles and near break up(s), we sought help from several Imago therapists and now we have become “practiced” in the guiding principles and skills that I also teach couples—that we trust the process immensely.
 These skills and principles live at the center of our lives, and trusting the Imago processes helps us create a genuine encounter with each other continues to bring full aliveness, passion and meaning to our lives.
 This is my hope for ALL couples.